Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Family

 The LDS Church has been characterized by its members as a family-centered religion.
 The church teaches that every being that lived upon the earth initially had a spirit body and that all were born to Heavenly Parents in a pre-mortal existence.
 The church teaches that on earth, families may be "sealed"—meaning that they are eternally bound as husband–wife, parents–child—and that these bonds will continue after death.
 Sealings can also include deceased ancestors, providing much of the church's rationale for its extensive family history activities.
+The church has prohibited polygamous marriages since 1904, however current church policies do still allow men to be sealed and have eternal marriages with multiple women if they are granted a sealing clearence for the new sealings; women must receive a cancellation of their sealing before being sealed to another man.
 Members tend more often to be married, and have families with more children, than members of other Christian traditions.

 Exaltation and marriage

 Exaltation is a belief in Mormonism that after death some people will reach the highest level of salvation in the celestial kingdom and eternally live in God's presence, continue as families, become gods, create worlds, and make spirit children over whom they will govern.
 In the LDS Church, top leaders have taught God wants exaltation for all humankind and that humans are "gods in embryo".
 A verse in the LDS Church's canonized scripture states that those who are exalted will become gods, and a 1925 statement from the church's highest governing body said that "All men and women are in the similitude of the universal Father and Mother ... [and are] capable, by experience through ages and aeons, of evolving into a God."

 One of the key qualifications for exaltation is being united in a celestial marriage to an opposite-sex partner.
 Such a union can be created during mortality, or it can be created after death by proxy marriages; all such sealings, for the living or for the dead, are performed in temples.